huynxvn/EnhancingCodeRepWithContext/README.md

 bash experiment_class.sh
 ```

-- Code Summarisation: we can use the respective folder (e.g. `CodeBERT`, `GraphCodeBERT`, `CodeT5`, and `PLBART`) in the project directory at `Summarization/Task/Code-Summarization/`.
-For instance, to replicate `CodeT5`'s result, we use the following bash commands for different scenarios:
+- Code Summarisation: we can use the respective model's folder (e.g. `CodeBERT`, `GraphCodeBERT`, `CodeT5`, and `PLBART`) in the project directory at `Summarization/Task/Code-Summarization/`.

+    - For instance, to replicate `CodeT5`'s result, we use the following bash commands for different scenarios:

         - Without Context (baseline):